CKATEPTb-minecraft/AbilitySlots/README.md

 )
 public class ExampleCategory extends AbilityCategory {
     // All information about the category will be placed in the configuration file!
-    // If you want to expand the configuration options, use a static variable with the @Configurable annotation
+    // If you want to expand the configuration options, use a variable with the @Configurable annotation
     @Configurable(
             name = "(optional) You can change the section name inside the configuration file", comment = "(optional) You can also leave comments"